Trusted WordPress tutorials, when you need them most.

 • Nav Menu

-You can also create your own post types, known as custom post types.
-These are useful when creating content that has a different format than a standard post or page.
+That said, you can create your own post types, known as custom post types.
+These are useful when creating content with a different format than a standard post or page.

-For instance, if you run a movie review website, then you would probably want to create a movie reviews post type.
-You could also create custom post types for portfolios, testimonials, and products.
+Let’s say you run a movie review website.
+Then, you would probably want to create a ‘movie reviews’ post type.
+You could also create custom post types for portfolios, testimonials, products, and more.

-On WPBeginner, we use custom post types for our Deals and Glossary sections to keep them separate from our daily blog articles.
+On WPBeginner, for example, we use custom post types for our Deals and Glossary sections to keep them separate from our daily blog articles.
 It helps us better organize our website content.

 Many popular WordPress plugins use custom post types to store data on your WordPress website.
 The following are a few top plugins that use custom post types: